Tag Archives: Dystonia

 • poking out your tongue

-Now let us see what the treatment for dyskinesia?
+Now, let us see what the treatment for dyskinesia is.

 Each person’s dyskinesia treatment needs to be unique.
 Any of the following considerations influence treatment: